ucsb-cs148/s21/_lab/lab02.md

 lab02 is a team-based grade for several check points towards the MVP demo.

- * Make sure your README.md contains a paragraph about the tech stack you are planning to use, as well as mention user roles
+ * Make sure your README.md contains a paragraph about the tech stack you are planning to use, as well as mention user roles (see [this description](https://ucsb-cs148.github.io/s21/lab/lab02-addendum))
  * Kanban board:
     * There should be a Kanban board (a Github Project associated with your repo) for your team
     * That Kanban board should have a complete set of user stories on it, that, when complete, results in a minium viable product for